Celebrate Children's Book Week

 Whenever you hold your celebrations, you’re in the right place for inspiration: here, you can find lots of fun ideas, reading tips and resources for the classroom.

 Make sure you also check out the Great Books Guide, which showcases our favourite reads of the year.
 It's a great inspiration for any book-related activities!
-Physical copies of the new Great Books Guide for 2018 will arrive at primary schools from the start of this Autumn term.
+Physical copies of the new Great Books Guide will arrive at primary schools from the start of the Autumn term.

 Great Books Guide